amar-bhatia/ci4-s3-react-chunk-upload/README.md

-# Chunk upload snippet for CI4 and React using uppy library
+# S3 Bucket Chunk upload snippet for CI4 and React using uppy library

 Upload large files in chunks